Best picture winners list: Every movie to win top Oscar

 When "Parasite" won best picture in 2020, it became the first non-English language film to take home the Academy's highest honor.
 At the time, it was only the second time a non-English language film has made the nominees list.
 "Grand Illusion" (1938), in French, was the first, "Drive My Car" (2021), in Japanese, made 2021's list, and this year, Germany's "All Quiet on the Western Front" made the cut.

 Only three best picture winners were directed by women: Kathryn Bigelow's "The Hurt Locker" (2009), Chloé Zhao's "Nomadland" (2020) and Sian Heder's "CODA" (2021).
-Woman-directed movies have only made that nominee list 16 times, including this year's "Women Talking," directed by Sarah Polley.
+Woman-directed movies have only made that nominee list 16 times, including "Women Talking," directed by Sarah Polley.

 As movie buffs know, winning several awards in other categories does not guarantee best picture success.
 "Cabaret" (1972) won in eight categories but lost to "The Godfather" for the top prize.

-Here are the best picture winners listed in reverse-chronological order.
-The accompanying year indicates when the film was released, not when it won its Oscar:
+Please note that the accompanying year indicates when the film was released, not when it won its Oscar:

 • "CODA" (2021)